Ogier the Dane: Legend in Scandinavia

-The 16th-century Olger Danskes krønike was a Danish translation of the French prose romance Ogier le Danois by Kristiern Pedersen, started while in Paris in 1514–1515, probably completed during his second sojourn in 1527, and printed in 1534 in Malmö.
+The 16th-century Olger Danskes krønike was Kristiern Pedersen's Danish translation based on the printed version of the French prose romance Ogier le Danois, which he started while in Paris in 1514–1515, probably completed during his second sojourn in 1527, and printed in 1534 in Malmö.
 Pedersen also fused the romance with Danish genealogy, thus making Ogier the son of Danish king Gøtrik (Godfred).
+The Danish version preserves, for example, the prologue of the newborn Ogier being visited by the six fays, except that in Pedersen's version, the fays (Feer) are replaced by Vetter (sing. vætte, i.e. "wights").
+For the most part, the Danish adaptation follows the original French prose closely.